-Source: Comprehensive Annual Financial Report of the Authority for the Fiscal Years ended June 30, 2009 through June 30, 2013.
+Source: Orange County Fire Authority Comprehensive Annual Financial Reports for Fiscal Years ended June 30, 2009 through June 30, 2013.

 Indebtedness

 Long-Term Indebtedness.
 The Authority's 2001 Revenue Bonds (Regional Fire Operations and Training Center) (the "2001 Revenue Bonds") were the only long term bonded indebtedness that has been issued to date by the Authority and the 2001 Revenue Bonds are no longer outstanding.
 As of the date hereof, the Authority does not presently expect to issue any long-term bonded indebtedness.
 The Authority never failed to pay any long term indebtedness when due.